-You may get the 35 hours of education through a classroom session or pmp online certification.
-Alternatively, if you want to go for a PMP Boot Camp Online, that is also available through many providers.
+You may get the 35 hours of education.
 The PMP certification exam is of 4 hours duration and the pmp questions and answers can be practiced through PMP question bank that is available online and in downloadable form.
 The PMI institute conducts a computer-based test of 200 questions which you have to finish in 4 hours.

 Ah!, as a shrewd project manager, you may want to know the PMP Salary hike after becoming a PMP.
 PMI institute conducted a salary survey across the world and there is a 20% increase for most project managers after certification.

 PMI institute ensures that you are constantly in touch with the profession and keep your knowledge current.
-So you need to look at the PMP Renewal in a 3 year period from your PMP certification date.
+So you need to look at the PMP Renewal in a 3 year period.

 Program Management Professional: